Raviteja654321/Sky-Snap/README.md

 # Weather
-A website where you can enter the place where you need know the current weather location.
+A website which shows the weather at the location user requests.

 ![image](https://user-images.githubusercontent.com/94986564/209655326-8e836743-1f22-426b-bde4-cbbdacb3606e.png)